 According to the U.S. Bureau of Labor Statistics, “Wages of physicians and surgeons are among the highest of all occupations.
 According to the Medical Group Management Association's Physician Compensation and Production Survey, median total compensation for physicians varied by their type of practice.
 In 2010, physicians practicing primary care received total median annual compensation of $202,392, and physicians practicing in medical specialties received total median annual compensation of $356,885.”*

-- BS degree programs that provide excellent preparation for medical school.
+- BS degree programs that provide excellent pre-med preparation.
 The prerequisite courses for medical school are included in the curricula of most of our majors or may be taken as electives.
 You may choose to begin your studies in a specific major or you may enter as an undeclared—pre-medical option student and choose your major during your first or second year.

 - Availability of dual BS/professional degree program options for qualified students, providing you streamlined admission to professional schools of medicine.